czrpb/Mentoring/projects/pico-lz77.md

   * The input text is split into *words* from 2-6 characters
     * Again, only `a-z`, no punctuation
     * Maximum text length includes the space character separating *words*
+  * No `CR`s, meaning the text is just a stream of characters

 ## Testcases